GLP-1 Protein Planning Tool

 Why do I need more protein on GLP-1 medications?

-What protein target should I aim for on Ozempic or Wegovy?
+What protein range should I discuss while using Ozempic or Wegovy?

 How much protein can I absorb per meal on GLP-1 medications?